 This does not just mean using recycled paper in the office.
 Most businesses have very high printing demands and thus use many ink and toner cartridges.
 Ink and toner can be quite toxic to the environment, and it is best to find a way to dispose of them safely.

-Staples, Office Depot, and BestBuy have drop-off bins where you can safely dispose of both ink and toner cartridges.
+Staples, Office Depot, and BestBuy have drop-off bins to dispose of ink and toner cartridges safely.
 Office equipment companies like Xerox offer customers easy ways to ship empty cartridges back to them to be recycled or reused.

-If you take it step by step, it can be easy to slow and surely switch over to running an environmentally conscious business.
+Taking it step by step can be easy to slow and surely switch to running an environmentally conscious business.
 Embrace using recycled materials, refurbishing old office equipment, and using green cleaning supplies.

-All of these are things you can do that will benefit your business indirectly and directly.
-Customers and other business are always much more likely to choose companies that share their values.
-Include your green efforts into your companies CSR policy.
+All of these things you can do will benefit your business indirectly and directly.
+Customers and other businesses are always much more likely to choose companies that share their values.
+Include your green efforts in your company’s CSR policy.
 This will incentivize your employees and improve your brand image a great deal.